Be a Leader in Education:

-Join the National Assessment Governing Board: Nominations are now open!
+Join the National Assessment Governing Board

-The Governing Board is seeking qualified candidates for the following positions to be appointed in the fall of 2023:
+The Governing Board is seeking qualified candidates for the following positions to be appointed in the fall of 2024:

-- General Public Representative
+- General Public Representative – Parent Leader

-- State School Board Member
+- Local School Board Member

 - Testing and Measurement Expert

-Nominate colleagues or yourself for the Board.
+Nominate colleagues or yourself for the Board

 The Kind of Member We Need